Upper School Curriculum

 AP United States Government and Politics

-Advanced Placement United States Government and Politics is a fast-paced course that will cover the following major content areas: constitutional underpinnings of United States government, political beliefs and behaviors, political parties, interest groups, mass media, Congress, the presidency, bureaucracy, federal judicial system, institutional and policy processes, civil rights and civil liberties.
-In addition, emphasis will be placed on the analysis of current events throughout the year as they relate to the material.
+Advanced Placement United States Government and Politics is a fast-paced course that will cover the following major content areas: constitutional underpinnings of United States government, political beliefs or political parties, interest groups, mass media, Congress, the presidency, bureaucracy, federal judicial system, institutional and policy processes, civil rights and civil liberties.
+In addition, emphasis will be placed on analyzing current events throughout the year related to the material.
 Students are expected to conduct most of their work individually in preparation for the AP exam at the end of the year.

 Prerequisite: Teacher recommendation based on U.S. History/ Honors U.S. History classroom performance